 Started on the 4th of December 2010 by FrozenCow, Dynmap created Google Maps-like websites for Minecraft servers.
 Before Dynmap was created, there was no easy way for a Minecraft server to show off their world without someone joining the server.

-On the 15th of December 2010, Nijikokun created the iConomy plugin. iConomy was the first major plugin to allow players to own fiat currency, providing an alternative to trading with physical items.
+On the 15th of December 2010, Nijikokun started work on the iConomy plugin. iConomy was the first major plugin to allow players to own in-game fiat currency, providing an alternative to trading with physical items.
+This was the catalyst that allowed the popular Economy server gamemode to flourish.

 ModloaderMP

 At the time, Risugami’s Modloader was the go-to method of making or installing mods for Minecraft.
 If you wanted to use those mods with friends, however, things were significantly more complicated.
 To combat this, ScottyDoesKnow (also known as SDK), released a mod called ModloaderMP on the 24th of November 2010.
-The goal of ModloaderMP was to allow a multiplayer version of a mod made with Risugami’s Modloader to be made and installed with ease.
+The goal of ModloaderMP was to provide a Modloader-like environment on the server, making it much easier to both make and install server versions of mods made for Modloader.
 This was the first project that brought mods that add content such as blocks, items, or mobs to multiplayer in a simple way.
+While this project brought content mods to multiplayer, mod developers still had to put in significantly extra work to maintain the multiplayer version alongside the singleplayer version of their mod.
+Most mods were still only available in singleplayer.

 2b2t

 The infamous anarchy server 2b2t (short for 2builders2tools) launched on the 17th of December 2010.
-2b2t is the oldest running anarchy server, a server with little to no rules and allows players to do whatever they want to do.
+2b2t is the oldest running anarchy server, a multiplayer game mode with little to no rules that allows players to do almost whatever they want to do.
 This server has a very in-depth history of its own and has been covered in multiple media outlets.
 For an extensive timeline of 2b2t, see here.
+The server is still running to this day and remains the most well-known anarchy server.

 Minecraft Beta

-Towards the end of 2010 Mojang published the first beta release of Minecraft, Minecraft Beta 1.0, on the 20th of December.
-This update was a significant improvement for server admins.
+Towards the end of 2010, Mojang published the first beta release of Minecraft.
+Minecraft Beta 1.0 launched on the 20th of December 2010.
+This update was a significant improvement for server admins, significantly improving security and making survival gameplay vastly more stable.
 This update moved the player’s inventory from being controlled by the client to the server, removing the ability to cheat in items with a cheat client.
 Before this change, enforcing survival gameplay was pretty much impossible.

 The Death of hMod and the Rise of Bukkit

-Only a few months after the release of hMod, hey0 ceased work on it.
+Only a few months after the release of hMod, hey0 stopped working on it, and a new team comprised of many prolific hMod plugin developers took his place.
 After a short time, the team that took over hMod decided that starting a new project based on the learnings from hMod would be a better idea.
 On the 21st of December 2010, work on the Bukkit project officially commenced with a development team made up of EvilSeph, Dinnerbone, Grum, Tahg, and sk89q.

 Initial reactions to the news were generally positive, with most of the hMod community having trust in the developers of Bukkit after having seen their work on hMod and hMod plugins.
-A small segment of the community disagreed that hMod wasn’t worth continuing, and continued to update it themselves as a fork.
+A small segment of the community disagreed that hMod wasn’t worth continuing and continued to update it themselves as a fork.
 This was the first split in the server community, albeit a minor one.
-A majority of servers and developers followed the Bukkit project into 2011.
+Most servers and developers followed the Bukkit project into 2011.

 2011 - The Golden Era of Bukkit